rlawrenc/cosc_304/labs/lab2/README.md

 [SQuirreL](http://squirrel-sql.sourceforge.net) is an open source graphical query tool capable of querying any JDBC-accessible database including Oracle, MySQL, and SQL Server.

+[Download and install MySQL JDBC driver](mysql-connector-java-8.0.27.jar) and put it in the SQuirreL `lib` folder.

 Start up SQuirreL.
 Register our MySQL server with the information:

 <pre>